hansroland/reflex-dom-inbits/tutorial.md

                         , _textInputConfig_attributes = constDyn mempty }
 ~~~

+We will see more configuration records.
+They are all instances of the type class *Default*.

 ### Syntactic Sugar with (&) and (.~)

 *TextInputConfig* is a normal Haskell record structure with accessor functions.